14 Tips for Working Remotely While Traveling

 Dan and I spent three months traveling around Europe, working from cafes, restaurants and hotels, and the outcome was straightforward: we figured out that these types of places are not ideal for working like coworking spaces are.
 Cafes sometimes don’t have enough power outlets, have lots of noise from espresso machines that make having phone calls difficult or close early.

-With even short memberships to spaces like WeWork or Selina, you can increase productivity and also find community.
+With even short memberships to spaces like Selina, you can increase productivity and also find community.
 With meeting digital nomads in a type of working community, you can share tips, professional skills, job offerings and social opportunities.

 Seek remote work communities and opportunities.